JoycexChan/Joyce-s-Biomedical-Pipelines/README.md

 # Joyce-s-Biomedical-Pipelines
 AI workflow engineering, automation pipelines, data engineering, and reproducible computational workflows.

+In the AI era, you do not need to read a long article from beginning to end.
+Start by reading the introduction to understand what problem the article is trying to solve, then give the full text to AI and let AI identify the parts you need.
 ________________________________________
 ## 📚 文章目錄 (Table of Contents)
 ________________________________________